If you’re reading this, you're probably thinking about becoming a teacher.

 Note: Most states set a four-year bachelor’s degree as the minimum education requirement for K-12 teachers.
 So, while you probably can’t find work as a teacher if you have an associate’s degree, you could still qualify for jobs in education, either as a teaching assistant, preschool or substitute teacher.

-How to use your current degree to become a teacher.
+How to use your current degree to become an educator.

 If you’re planning on teaching more advanced subjects in public high schools, such as math or science, and have a degree in a related field, that’s generally enough for you to get an emergency status teaching job in one of these states.
 At the end, you can opt to take the state licensing exam and become a fully certified teacher.